 The European Union reiterates that any use of chemical weapons anywhere, at any time, by anyone, under any circumstances is unacceptable.
-Those responsible for the use of CW should be held accountable.
-We commend the OPCW TS for the establishment of the Investigation and Identification Team (IIT), as mandated by the Decision "Addressing the Threat from CW use" (C-SS-4/DEC.3).
-We look forward to the issuing of the IIT's first report, which will represent important progress towards identifying those responsible for Chemical Weapons use in Syrian Arab Republic (SAR).
+Those responsible for the use of chemical weapons should be held accountable.
+We commend the OPCW Secretariat for the establishment of the Investigation and Identification Team (IIT), as mandated by the decision "Addressing the Threat from Chemical Weapons Use" (C-SS-4/DEC.3, dated 27 June 2018).
+We look forward to the issuing of the IIT's first report, which will represent important progress towards identifying those responsible for chemical weapons use in Syrian Arab Republic.

-As regards the elimination of the Syrian Chemical Weapons Programme, the European Union expresses great concern at the Syrian regime's continued breach of its obligations as a State Party to the Convention due to its failure to provide a complete Declaration and its failure to destroy all of its CW and CW production facilities.
-This is evidenced by the reports of the Declaration Assessment Team (DAT), and the report by the Director General (EC-82/DG.18 2016), requiring a change in the approach by the Syrian Arab Republic.
-We urge the Syrian Arab Republic to fully cooperate with the OPCW Technical Secretariat as required under the

-Convention and reiterate our strong support for the important work of the Fact Finding Mission (FFM), the Declaration Assessment Team (DAT) and the IIT.
+As regards the elimination of the Syrian chemical weapons programme, the European Union expresses great concern at the Syrian regime's continued breach of its obligations as a State Party to the Convention due to its failure to provide a complete declaration and its failure to destroy all of its chemical weapons and chemical weapons production facilities.
+This is evidenced by the reports of the Declaration Assessment Team (DAT), and the report by the Director-General (EC-82/DG.18, dated 6 July 2016), requiring a change in the approach by the Syrian Arab Republic.
+We urge the Syrian Arab Republic to fully cooperate with the OPCW Technical Secretariat as required under the Convention and reiterate our strong support for the important work of the Fact Finding Mission (FFM), the Declaration Assessment Team (DAT), and the IIT.

-The European Union currently imposes restrictive measures on a total of 32 persons and 2 entities in the Syrian Arab Republic specifically for their role in the development, production and use of chemical weapons, in violation of the CWC.
+The European Union currently imposes restrictive measures on a total of 32 persons and two entities in the Syrian Arab Republic specifically for their role in the development, production and use of chemical weapons, in violation of the Convention.
 These restrictive measures have been imposed in the framework of the EU's sanctions against the Syrian Arab Republic, and under the EU's autonomous chemical weapons sanctions regime.
-The European Union is also actively participating in the work of the International Partnership Against Impunity for the Use of Chemical Weapons.
+The European Union is also actively participating in the work of the International Partnership against Impunity for the Use of Chemical Weapons.

-This session will consider the updating of the Schedule 1 of the Annex on Chemicals to the CWC.
-It is essential that the CWC remains responsive to new and emerging threats.
-The Joint Proposal submitted by the United States, Canada and the Netherlands to add two new families of the chemicals, including the substance used in Salisbury, to Schedule 1 will help achieve this.
+This session will consider the updating of the Schedule 1 of the Annex on Chemicals to the Convention.
+It is essential that the Convention remain responsive to new and emerging threats.
+The Joint Proposal submitted by the United States, Canada, and the Netherlands to add two new families of the chemicals, including the substance used in Salisbury, to Schedule 1 will help achieve this.
 The European Union supports the draft decision which has been circulated.
 We have also taken note of the modified proposal by the Russian Federation to introduce changes to Schedule 1.
 This modification is a positive step and the EU looks forward to the adoption of the two proposals by consensus.

-While responding to new challenges, securing universal adherence to the CWC must remain a top priority.
+While responding to new challenges, securing universal adherence to the Convention must remain a top priority.
 The European Union encourages the Technical Secretariat and States Parties to engage in targeted and tailor-made activities to achieve full universality.

 We are living at a critical juncture, as on one hand, universality of the Convention and the destruction of declared chemical weapons are not yet complete.
 On the other hand, we need to step up efforts to stop the re-emergence of chemical weapons.
-Preventing impunity and strenghtening the non-use norm is at the heart of this all.
+Preventing impunity and strengthening the non-use norm is at the heart of this all.